mnrk/miku/readme.md

     miku :: MikuMonad -> Application

-## Miku application template that shows how to incorporate auto reload and other cool stuff
+## Miku application template

+This template project shows how to incorporate sandboxing, auto-reloading and other cool stuff.

 <https://github.com/nfjinjing/miku-template>